 The Workflow Triangle

 As you move from one area to another through what is known as the “workflow triangle,” it’s important to have adequate lighting in each spot.
-The triangle follows the lines from the fridge to the stove to sink, and it’s imperative that each area have the lighting you need.
+The triangle follows the lines from the fridge to the stove to sink, and it’s imperative that each area has the lighting you need.
 Whether it’s the under cabinet lighting by the refrigerator, the recessed light above the sink, or the lights from your vent hood above the stove, every area needs adequate lighting to make it as functional and as efficient as possible.

 At Lighting One, our member showrooms can help you design and build your new kitchen.
 Whether you’re starting from scratch as you build a new house, or you’re renovating your kitchen so that it has the features you’ve always wanted, you can find the right fixtures in one of our member showrooms.

 Visit our Inspiration Gallery today to see some great examples of kitchen lighting.
-Hopefully you’ll be inspired to get started on your new design!
+Hopefully, you’ll be inspired to get started on your new design!

 Kitchen Lighting Controls